Arrange your utilities.

 - Toiletries

-Once you have a list you can then go shopping!
-As a first home buyer you probably won't have a lot of money for these things so it pays to look at second hand items as well.
-Check out your local buy-sell-swap pages, visit garage sales, and hit the op-shops - you never know what bargains you might find!
+Once you have a list, you can then go shopping!
+As a first home buyer you probably won't have a lot of money for these things so it pays to look at secondhand items as well.
+Check out your local buy-sell-swap pages, visit garage sales, and hit the op-shops.
+You never know what bargains you’ll find.

-If you are asking friends or family members to help move make sure you give them plenty of notice so that they can set the day aside.
-A little bribe never hurt either - fish and chips for tea anyone?
+If you are asking friends or family members to help move, make sure you give them plenty of notice so that they can set the day aside.
+A little bribe never hurt either.
+Fish and chips, anyone?

-Probably the most exciting part of the home buying process - the moment you receive the call that the keys to your first home are ready to collect!!!!!
-Just make sure you keep to the speed limit on the drive over...
+Probably the most exciting part of the home buying process: the moment you receive the call that the keys to your first home are ready to collect!